How to Open WIM Files on Mac

 How Do You Extract a WIM File on Mac with UnFox?

 Drag the .wim file onto UnFox.
-The app reads the WIM header and resource table, then extracts the filesystem contents to a folder.
-UnFox preserves the complete directory structure from the WIM image.
-For WIM files containing multiple images (common in Windows installation media), UnFox extracts the contents sequentially.
-Progress tracking shows extraction status in real time.
+The app reads the WIM header and resource table, then extracts the filesystem contents to a folder while preserving the complete directory structure from the WIM image.

 What Alternatives Exist for Opening WIM on Mac?